Crypto adoption: digital currencies to replace fiat in 5 years- Ternio CEO | Cryptopolitan

 Crypto adoption rate already growing in the world

-Presently, the recent rate of crypto adoption is at an all-time high compared to in previous times where the public had shown a level of restraint against accepting digital coins as a viable means of transaction.
+Presently, the recent rate of crypto adoption is at an all-time high compared to previous times when the public had shown a restraint level against accepting digital coins as a viable means of transaction.

-There are a number of institution’s who already accept Bitcoin and other crypto assets as payments for their products.
-An example is Pizza Hut in Venezuela who accepts Bitcoin and other crypto assets for its pizzas.
+Many institutions already accept Bitcoin and other crypto-assets as payments for their products.
+An example is Pizza Hut in Venezuela who accepts Bitcoin and other crypto-assets for its pizzas.

-Not only that, some institutions have also started investing in cryptocurrency as a tool for storing wealth.
-Companies like Square, Microstrategy, Grayscale etc have already massively invested in BTC.
+Not only that, but some institutions have also started investing in cryptocurrency as a tool for storing wealth.
+Companies like Square, Microstrategy, Grayscale, etc., have already massively invested in BTC.